simsong/bulk_extractor/doc/announce_1.5.md

 twice.
 This is important when carving email archives, which tend to contain the same images as attachments to email messages.

-Memory carving is the scan_net module can also be controlled, as it tends to generate a lot of false positives.
+Memory carving by the scan_net module can also be controlled, as it tends to generate a lot of false positives.
 Network carving is disabled by default: